emilsw/ew/np.md

 **ROI focused**

-All I care about is how much revenue and profit I can drive to your business.
+All I care about is how much profit I can drive to your business.
 The goal is to make your money back by a minimum of 10x your investment.
 For every test, I closely follow and report how much more money am I helping you make.

 <p style="text-align:center"> <a class="pure-button pure-button-primary" href="http://www.emilsw.com/contact">Click Here To Apply Now</a> </p>